 Why is this?

-“It is important to recognise that Gen Z has grown up in a world entirely different from previous generations, marked by social media, COVID, and other unique factors.
-Their upbringing has been distinct, and social media has a twofold effect,” behavioural coach and founder of Hawksby Justin Kent told Arabian Business.
+“It is important to recognize that Gen Z has grown up in a world entirely different from previous generations, marked by social media, COVID, and other unique factors.
+Their upbringing has been distinct, and social media has a twofold effect,” behavioral coach and founder of Hawksby Justin Kent told Arabian Business.

 “Firstly, it curates news and content based on individual interests, narrowing exposure compared to the broader news influences older generations experienced through TV news.
 This creates a content feed predominantly affirming their opinions and established tone,” he said, adding that the second part usually involves the emergence of entirely new career paths.